Classical music under the Nazis | DW | 15.11.2021

 The new DW music documentary addresses these contradictions and, for the first time, summarizes classical music events as they related to the Third Reich in their entirety.

-This dramatic period in history is brought to life through historical film footage which has been digitally restored and carefully colorized.
+This dramatic period in history is brought to life through historical film footage that has been digitally restored and carefully colorized.

 Anita Lasker-Wallfisch is not bitter and does not hold a grudge.
 Despite the unimaginable horrors she endured, one thing was always there for her: music.
 "They can't destroy it!
-Music is music, it's untouchable."
+Music is music," she said.
+"It's untouchable."

 The filming of the DW music documentary "The Sound of Dictatorship — Classical Music under the Swastika" has already begun.